-- CALL TO ORDER Council Member Arriola called the meeting to order at 7:06 PM - 2.
+- 1. CALL TO ORDER Council Member Arriola called the meeting to order at 7:06 PM - 2.
 ROLL CALL Roll call found Council Members Arriola and Davis present. - 3.
 ITEMS FROM THE AUDIENCE Nothing from the audience - 4.
 DISCUSSION ITEMS - 4A.
-ADOPTION OF APRIL 21, 2022 SPECIAL MEETING MINUTES

-ACTION: Motion was made by Counci

-Motion was made by Council Member Davis and seconded by Council Member Arriola to adopt April 21, 2022 special meeting minutes.
-Motion found all in favor; passed and so ordered.
+ADOPTION OF APRIL 21, 2022 SPECIAL MEETING MINUTES - ACTION: Motion was made by Council Member Davis and seconded by Council Member Arriola to adopt April 21, 2022 special meeting minutes.
+Motion found all in favor; passed and so ordered. - 4B.

-4B.
 CONDUCT A "TOWN HALL" STYLE DISCUSSION TO ELICIT RESOURCES FOR POTENTIAL INTERIM SHELTER SOLUTIONS